Sega

-(Note: /ja/, /ˈseɪɡə/) is a Japanese video game company and subsidiary of Sega Sammy Holdings headquartered in Tokyo.
-It produces several multi-million-selling game franchises for arcades and consoles, including Sonic the Hedgehog, Angry Birds, Phantasy Star, Puyo Puyo, Super Monkey Ball, Total War, Virtua Fighter, Megami Tensei, Sakura Wars, Persona, The House of the Dead, and Yakuza.
+(Note: /ja/, /ˈseɪɡə/, /ˈsɛ-/) is a Japanese video game company and subsidiary of Sega Sammy Holdings headquartered in Tokyo.
+It produces several multi-million-selling game franchises for arcades and consoles including Sonic the Hedgehog, Angry Birds, Football Manager, Phantasy Star, Puyo Puyo, Super Monkey Ball, Bayonetta, Total War, Virtua Fighter, Megami Tensei, Sakura Wars, Persona and Yakuza.
 From 1983 until 2001, Sega also developed its own consoles.

-Sega was founded by Martin Bromley and Richard Stewart in Hawaii as on June 3, 1960.
+Sega was founded by Martin Bromley and Richard Stewart as on June 3, 1960.
 Shortly after, it acquired the assets of its predecessor, Service Games of Japan.
 In 1965, it became known as Sega Enterprises, Ltd., after acquiring Rosen Enterprises, an importer of coin-operated games.
 Sega developed its first coin-operated game, Periscope, in 1966.
 Sega was sold to Gulf and Western Industries in 1969.
 Following a downturn in the arcade business in the early 1980s, Sega began to develop video game consoles, starting with the SG-1000 and Master System, but struggled against competitors such as the Nintendo Entertainment System.
 In 1984, Sega executives David Rosen and Hayao Nakayama led a management buyout, with backing from CSK Corporation.

-In 1988, Sega released the Mega Drive, or the Genesis in North America.
+In 1988, Sega released the Mega Drive (the "Genesis" in North America).
 The Mega Drive struggled against competition in Japan, but the Genesis found success overseas after the release of Sonic the Hedgehog in 1991 and briefly outsold its main competitor, the Super Nintendo Entertainment System, in the US.
 In 2001, after several commercial failures such as the 32X, Saturn, and Dreamcast, Sega stopped manufacturing consoles to become a third-party developer and publisher, and was acquired by Sammy Corporation in 2004.
 Sega Holdings Co., Ltd. was established in 2015; Sega Corporation was renamed to Sega Games Co., Ltd., and its arcade division was split into Sega Interactive.
 In 2020, Sega Games and Sega Interactive merged to become Sega Corporation.